-Immigration authorities require documentation of funds at a minimum NOK 116,369.00 for one academic year.
+For the study year 2019-2020 the immigrations authorities require documentation of financing in the amount of NOK 121 220.
+Double degree students studying only one semester at NMBU, can transfer funds for the relevant semester.
+The financing amount is NOK 55 100 for the autumn semester in 2019 and 66 120 for the spring semester in 2020.
 If the student does not currently reside in Norway, the primary method to document sufficient funds to the immigration authorities is by transferring funds to a Norwegian bank account in the student's name.
 Contact your nearest Norwegian Embassy/Consulate for further information or read the UDI pages.
 The student shall bear transaction costs charged by all banks.
 The university will provide confirmation once the funds are received in Norway for the study permit application.

 If you would like to use the service mentioned above, please follow the instructions below:

-The funds - minimum NOK 116,369.00 -must be transferred in one installment no later than 1 May 2019 to start the study permit process.
+The funds must be transferred in one installment no later than 1 May 2019 to start the study permit process.
 The university takes no responsibility for funds that cannot be identified or have been transferred after the deadline.
 If you cannot meet the deadline, we advise you to apply again next year.

 If the student fails to obtain a residence permit, the funds will be transferred back to the student.